achristen/Meteobike/readme.md

 ### Display and analyze the recorded GPS track

+The GPS track is stored by the Raspberry on the desktop as a comma-separated file.

+If the Raspberry is on the same WLAN as the host computer, then you can easily establish an FTP connection and copy this file to the host (for example with the free [CyberDuck](https://cyberduck.io) or the free [FileZilla](https://filezilla-project.org)).
+You can also use the VNC software to tranfer files.

 A first graphical representation of the track can be done place on the website http://www.gpsvisualizer.com/map_input

 At top left choose "With: 1400", then at the top right under "Upload" choose your file  and Click on `Draw the map`.